anggwar/GDE-ADKFunplus-ext/codelabs.md

 - Output is structured
 - The agent has opinions

-Same model.
-Same ADK.
-Completely different behavior.
+Even with a faster, lighter model, notice how much behavior improves.
+This is the point: better instructions beat “bigger models” more often than people expect.

 ---

-## 8. Iteration 3 — Agent with Tools
+## 8. Iteration 3 — Pro Agent with Tools

 Now we turn Agent Genie into a *real* agent.
 In this version, the agent can: